top of page

 the collection and performance for acts of care, self-conditioning, and the space of introspection - an ongoing project that is currently reimagining a 250lbs. shattered tempered car glass collection swept from the streets of Oakland, CA. - the Society for Care and Maintenance;

-and reconstructions of the post-colonial home through memory, photograph, and perspectival drawing technique – including works acquired by the Smithsonian NMAAHC digital archive - HOME PRODUCTIONS.
+and HOME PRODUCTIONS: reconstructions of the post-colonial home through memory, photograph, archival processes, and perspectival drawing technique – including works acquired by the Smithsonian NMAAHC digital archive, and commissioned for the 2025 Chicago Architecture Biennial.

 Seeking space to feel deeply...a resonance between the quiet, the rational and the unhinged.